 NRT-Spot1

 Japan’s second biggest airport is the international hub for both ANA and JAL.
-Other local operators include home carrier ANA as well as Jetstar Japan, Peach and Spring Airlines Japan.
+Other local operators include Jetstar Japan, Peach and Spring Airlines Japan.
 The major carriers of the Far East serve the airport as well as various smaller Chinese and Korean operators.
-Long Haul operators includes the common carriers from Europe, Emirates, Qatar Airways, Etihad and Turkish Airlines from the Middle East as well as Aircalin, Air New Zealand, Qantas and Jetstar from Oceania.
-Most important carriers from the U.S. are Delta and United with many flights per day and several aircraft types to various destinations.
-American and Air Canada also serve NRT on a daily basis or even more often.
-Good weather is common at this airport, but during the hot summer months you sometimes have to face misty conditions or heat distortion.
+Long Haul operators includes some carriers from Europe, the Middle East, the US and Oceania.
+However, some bigger foreign carriers have moved their operations to Haneda in recent times.

-Written by Maximilian Ono, Jan Seba, Hendra Barnes, David Will and Gary Culpan (Last Visit June 2018)
+Written by Maximilian Ono, Jan Seba, Hendra Barnes, David Will and Gary Culpan (Last Visit March 2023)

 Rating | |